Ted Cruz maintains ties to right-wing group despite its extremist messaging

 His wife, the founder of the group, in the Fort Worth suburbs of Tarrant County, added in a comment: “I don’t condone the actions, but I certainly understand where they came from.”

-Ten days later, amid a brewing backlash over the comments by Fred and Julie McCarty, the Northeast Tarrant Tea Party posted an undated testimonial from U.S. Sen. Ted Cruz, R-Texas, wishing the group a happy 10th anniversary as it rebranded itself as True Texas Project.
+Ten days later, amid a brewing backlash over the comments by Fred and Julie McCarty, the Northeast Tarrant Tea Party posted an undated testimonial from Sen. Ted Cruz, R-Texas, wishing the group a happy 10th anniversary as it rebranded itself as True Texas Project.

 “Thank you for the incredible work you do,” Cruz said, in the only on-camera endorsement from an elected official posted on the group’s Facebook and YouTube pages to mark the occasion.
 “Julie, Fred, thank you for your passion.”